Adversarial Robustness Unhardening via Backdoor Attacks in Federated Learning: Threat Model: Adversarial Robustness Unhardening

 \subsection{The Model Replacement Method}

-In the model replacement attack done by a single client $j$ out of $m$ clients as shown in \cite{bagdasaryan2020backdoor}, the attacker aims to substitute the legitimate global model of round $t$, $G^t$, with its own maliciously crafted model $R$, as seen in Equation \ref{eq:replace1}.
-Here, $1/\gamma_i$ indicates the weighted contribution of the client $i$ during federated learning aggregation:
+A model replacement attack is performed by replacing a legitimate global model $G$ with a backdoor model ($R$) by directly manipulating model parameters.
+In the ARU case, the attack is done by one or more clients.
+As seen in Equation \ref{eq:replace1}, a single client $j$ performs the attack by uploading updates $U_j^{t+1}$ during aggregation, while $1/\gamma_i$ indicates the weighted contribution of the client $i$ during aggregation:

-To accomplish this, the attacker strategically ensures that its uploaded model $U_j^{t+1}$ survive the aggregation across all clients by boosting the difference between desired model $R$ and global model $G^t$ based on $\gamma_j$, as seen in Equation \ref{eq:replace2}:
+To accomplish this, attacker $j$ strategically ensures that its uploaded model $U_j^{t+1}$ survives the aggregation across all clients by boosting the difference between desired model $R$ and global model $G^t$ based on $\gamma_j$, as seen in Equation \ref{eq:replace2}:

-When $G_t$ is near convergence, the updates from benign participants are assumed to be close to zero ($U_i^{t+1} \approx G^t$), and is omitted in Equation \ref{eq:replace3}.
-The work in \cite{bagdasaryan2020backdoor} discusses how adversary $j$ can estimate $\gamma_j$ during the training procedure, if not known ahead of time.
-Furthermore, model replacement can be done jointly by multiple ARU clients, where assuming that contribution $\gamma_j$ is equal amongst all adversaries, they can alter their boosting rate to $\frac{\gamma}{N}$, where $N$ is the number of ARU clients.
+When $G_t$ is near convergence, the updates from benign participants are assumed to be close to zero ($U_i^{t+1} \approx G^t$), and are omitted in Equation \ref{eq:replace3}. \citet{bagdasaryan2020backdoor} discuss how adversary $j$ can estimate $\gamma_j$ during the training procedure, if not known ahead of time.
+Furthermore, model replacement can be done jointly by multiple ARU clients.
+For example, if contribution $\gamma_j$ is equal amongst all adversaries, each adversary can alter its boosting rate to $\frac{\gamma}{N}$, where $N$ is the number of ARU clients.

 In Table \ref{tbl:UNL_orig}, a single adversary performs ARU by model replacement using a non-robust model trained by FedAvg.
-The ARU attack showcases a significant decrease in the robustness from FAT.
-However, it is an unreasonable assumption to assume that the adversary owns the non-robust FedAvg model ahead of time.
+The ARU attack significantly decreases the robustness of FAT while maintaining a high test accuracy against benign inputs. \textbf{However, it is unreasonable to assume that the adversary owns the non-robust model used for replacement ahead of time}, since the global model trained before the model replacement attack is executed will have been hardened by FAT.
 Thus, we next examine how a small number of collaborating clients can \emph{extract} a non-robust model from the robust global model during the training process.